brettcutt/the-chefs-desire/README.md

   - views and likes
 - The like button is clickable for account holders, and for non account holders a message displays stating they need to register to like the recipe.
 The message also contains a register button and a close button.
--An account holder which is also the creator of the recipe will have additional delete and edit buttons.
+- An account holder which is also the creator of the recipe will have additional delete and edit button.

 ##### My Recipes
 - This section is for an account holder, where the user can add a recipes to contribute to the site.
-- Any created recipes will be displayed on this view.
+- Any created recipes will be displayed on this page.

 ##### Add and Edit Recipe
 - These pages have the form inputs for the information of the recipe the user is adding or editing.
 - When adding a recipe, the users unique username is also added to the recipe document and this is how these recipes are accessed in the my recipes page.

 ##### Delete Recipe
-- A button displayed on the users recipe to delete it from the collection.
+- A button is displayed on a recipe page if the user is also the page contributer.
+This will delete the recipe from the ddatabase collection.

 ### Features left to implement
 - Reicpe reviews, so a user can leave a comment at the bottom of the recipe page.